BreatheTaichi/protopla.net/README.md

 Option to turn on names of bodies in race for better learning experience.
 Add random loading messages with different facts about each level.
 Bonus level with Pluto, protoplanets and asteroids.
 Unlocked after beating a level, or getting a certain amount of points.
-Add point total that is the amount of credits obtained.
 Set of easy levels and set of hard levels.
 New ship / block graphics.
 Type of block for long lines that don't jank when moving fast.